nicholasferguson/SABR.NelderMead_Studies_2/Readme.md

 ======
-# Below is a partial out put from this C++ application
+# Below is a partial output from this C++ application
 =======
 + Fetching data from spreadsheet....
 I added some formatting in Readme.md